This website is reader-supported. I may earn an affiliate commission at no cost to you if you purchase using the links below. (more info)

 We had to do some maintenance on reflectors that had turned in the wind or had filled with condensation, but otherwise nice.
 A little rainy, but not all day.

 Day 10 – Bear wastes day.

 We were packing up to head out of camp when a large black bear came strolling down the glacier.
-We tried to track it, but lost sight after a while.
+We tried to track it but lost sight after a while.
 We made the decision to stay in camp since we weren’t too keen on it getting our food.
-We had an emergency stash of food in a bear container, but I wasn’t too keen on the idea of eating rice and soup for the rest of the trip.
+We had an emergency stash of food in a bear container, but I wasn’t too thrilled on the idea of eating rice and soup for the rest of the trip.
 By late afternoon I was fairly convinced it had moved out of the area so headed out to do some GPS and reflector maintenance.
 It was the last we saw of the bear.